lbegatti/SaxoAPI/readme.md

+**Trading algo SaxoOpenAPI**

 This code is the building block to perform a few operations in Python via the SaxoOpenAPI.
-The code will be calibrated for FX products as these are the one easily available without a subscribtion.
-The code will perform a few operations (in progress): download data, place, modify and cancel an order.
+The code will be calibrated for FX products as these are the one easily available without a subscription.

+The code (ongoing) will perform a few operations: download data, plot relevant graphs, place, modify and cancel an order.